GavinLenz/rocky9-cluster/README.md

 application stacks can be layered later.
 Inventory, playbooks, and validation live in this repo so deployments stay deterministic.

+> **Status**: Work in progress.
+Compute nodes only receive the minimal SSH/Python bootstrap today;
+> scheduler and workload roles will be added as the control plane stabilizes.
+Expect breaking
+> changes until those layers are in place.

 ## Overview

 - **Topology** – One controller (“head”) with static IP `10.0.0.1`, three compute nodes